Viphan123/CST8913/Lab5/Lab5.md

 ## 2. Provisioning AWS Resources
 - Set Up VPC: Create a Virtual Private Cloud (VPC) for network isolation, security, and control over resources.
 - Launch Elastic Beanstalk: Create an AWS Elastic Beanstalk for the web application from the WebServer VM.
 Beanstalk is a better solution, allowing automatic scaling, load balancing, and easy deploying updates.
-- Set Up Amazon RDS: Instead of the SQLVM, we will migrate the database to Amazon RDS, a managed database service that ensures highavailability and failover options.
+- Set Up Amazon RDS: Instead of the SQLVM, we will migrate the database to Amazon RDS, a managed database service that ensures high availability and failover options.
 ## 3. Data Migration
 - Database Migration:
 Use AWS Database Migration Service (DMS) to replicate the existing SQL database (from SQLVM) to Amazon RDS.